meokey/transcribe_audio/README.md

 # Audio Transcription and Summarization Script

+**This Python script was written by Gemini 2.5 Flash LLM by Google.**

 A Python script designed to automate the transcription of local audio files with speaker diarization using AssemblyAI, followed by summarization of the transcript using a dynamically selected xAI large language model.
 The script saves the detailed transcript (with potential speaker names), the generated summary, and process metadata (like audio date/time and xAI usage) to a structured JSON file.
 It includes robust error handling and retry mechanisms for API calls.

 ## Features